JAILBREAK-101/SASS-MODULE/README.md

 ## Notice

 <div align="center">
-    <p>Feel free to add in your own styles, but note that this module contains every basic styles that you'll need for any part of your project, it's advisable to modify any style that's already written in here present for you to the way you want it to be for your project, also note that you are free to add and delete any existing styles as you want to, as customized styles aren't added but mixins are present to create them for you.</p>
+    <p>Feel free to fork this repo and add in your own styles, but note that this module contains every basic styles that you'll need for any part of your project, it's advisable to modify any style that's already written in here present for you to the way you want it to be for your project, also note that you are free to add and delete any existing styles as you want to, as customized styles aren't added but mixins are present to create them for you.</p>
 </div>

 ## Technologies Used by this module